tknle/tknle/README.md

 ## About me
 <img align="right" alt="GIF" src="https://github.com/tknle/tknle/blob/main/coder.gif?raw=true" width="45%" />

-A self-motivator and well-rounded IT student with programming background.
-Always stay updated with the latest technology.
-Enjoy collaborating with people, listening to new ideas and experiences, being a contributor to the team's goals.
+A self-motivator and well-rounded IT student with a programming background.
+I always stay updated with the latest technology, enjoy collaborating with people, listening to new ideas/experiences and being a contributor to the team's goals.

 - 📍 Toronto, ONTARIO
 - 👨🏽‍💻 You can find my projects here [My Portfolio](http://miale.netlify.com/)
 - 👯 I’m looking to collaborate on open source
 - 🌱 I have a degree in Business English
-- 😄 Fun-Fact: I'm super into workout!
+- 😄 Fun-Fact: I'm super into working out!

 ## ⚡ Technologies